JudeQuintana/terraform-modules/networking/dynamic_vpc/Readme.md

 constructs.
 It will build a VPC with private and public subnets per AZ with the proper routing and labeling.

-For a more details on the the design go to jq1.io/dynamic_vpc
+For a more details on the design go to [Dynamic VPC Module](https://jq1.io/posts/dynamic_vpc/)

 Here is the related VPC network diagram for visual reference.
 ![example_vpc](https://docs.aws.amazon.com/vpc/latest/userguide/images/nat-gateway-diagram.png)